3willows/asyncJsNotes/README.md

 ## Aim

-- Implement a coin flip game to pracise Javascript asynchronous programming
+- Implement a coin flip game to practise Javascript asynchronous programming
 - Leave enough documentation so that I can remind myself of the basics later.

 ## Game to be implemented